 A visit to a Stowe spa is the perfect way to recharge your aching muscles after a powder-filled day on the slopes or the ideal alternative to a ski day altogether.
 Whether you’d prefer to be pampered in the comfort of your own condo or visit a nearby day spa‚ we’ll help you select a package that will keep you feeling your physical and emotional best.

 Located on the Mountain Road in the heart of Stowe, the Spa at Stoweflake features a mountain-inspired design, with cascading waterfalls, soothing soaking pools, private men’s and women’s sanctuary lounges, indoor and outdoor pools, and outdoor Jacuzzi.
 The spa specializes in all-natural treatments, including wraps, massages, scrubs, couple’s specific treatments and signature treatments.

 The Spa at TopnotchThis prestigious spa spans over 35,000 square feet and offers 30 tranquil treatment rooms, including a couples’ suite with a fireplace for side-by-side massages.
 Other features include private men’s and women’s spa lounges with fireplaces and juice bars, sauna, steam room, indoor and outdoor pools, Jacuzzi, full-service salon, and spa boutique.

-The Spa and Wellness Center at Stowe Mountain Lodge is dedicated to creating a relationship between nature and health.
+The Spa and Wellness Center at the Lodge at Spruce Peak dedicated to creating a relationship between nature and health.
 Set on the mountainside, at the base of Spruce Peak, the luxury 21,000 square-foot spa facility offers a full-service fitness center, outdoor swimming pool, Jacuzzi hot tubs, a relaxing spa sanctuary lounge, a hot/cold treatment facility in the Healing Lodge ,and 18 private treatment rooms.